-Typically, you can not only use superuser roles for administrators and clients but also for broker-to-broker authorization.
+Typically, you use superuser roles for administrators, clients as well as broker-to-broker authorization.
 When you use geo-replication, every broker needs to be able to publish to all the other topics of clusters.

 You can also enable the authorization for the proxy in the proxy configuration file (